Hodgkin diseaseLymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 Involved site radiation

-The preferred method of radiation therapy for treating HD.
+Involved site radiation is the preferred method of radiation therapy for treating HD.
 It targets only the lymph node regions that are known to have cancer, not the adjacent, uninvolved lymph node regions.
 Involved-site radiation is usually given after several rounds of chemotherapy.Involved site radiation is a type of

 external-beam radiation therapy.
 You lie on a table while a machine delivers high-energy x-rays to specific targets on your body.